NikolaVekic/car-rental-app/README.md

 ## 🚘 CarHub

-Welcome to CarHub, an app that uses React, Tailwind CSS and Rapid API to help you filter through different cars and display all relevant info regarding the specific model.
+Car rental app using React, Tailwind CSS and Rapid API to search for specific vehicles.

 ## ✨ Features